cltl/vu-rm-pip3/docs/operation.md

 ## Component filtering
 The components configuration list allows to specify a maximal pipeline.
-The graph created from this list can be refined to include only specific goal layers or components, or input layers.
+The graph created from this list can be refined to include only specific goal layers or input layers.
+It is also possible to exclude components that act on, i.e., produce or modify give input or goal layers.

 #### Filtering by goal layers
 Given a list of goal layers, the graph is filtered to keep only the components (vertices) that allow to produce these layers (keeping vertices on the path between root and these components).
-All components with a goal layer are kept, including components that only modify that layer.
+By default, all components with a goal layer are kept, including components that only modify that layer.
+The list of components can be reduced with an exclusion filter.

-#### Filtering by goal components
-Given a list of goal components, the graph is filtered to keep these components, and the components they depend on (keeping vertices on the path between root and goal components).

 #### Filtering by input layers
 The pipeline normally expects a raw input file, and at least one component operating on an empty (or null) input layer list.
 One can however filter the graph with a list of input layers.
-In that case, vertices that produce these layers are filtered out, keeping only components that input these layers and their children vertices.
+In that case, vertices that produce these layers are kept together with their children vertices.
+Other vertices are filtered out.
 Vertices with no incoming edges after this filtering are reconnected to the root vertex.
 The resulting pipeline is intended to operate on a NAF file that contains these input layers.
+As with goal-layer filtering, all components acting on the input layers are kept, except otherwise specified by an exclusion filter.

 #### Combined filtering
-On can combine input filtering with either goal-component or goal-layer filtering.
- One can however not combine goal-layer with goal-component filtering, for instance to select all components outputting some layer and only part of the components outputting another layer; one needs to provide all goal components and use goal-component filtering in that case (see the [usage](https://github.com/cltl/vu-rm-pip3/blob/master/docs/usage.md) page for examples).
+On can combine input-layer filtering with goal-layer filtering.
+In that case, input-layer filtering is performed first.
+Components to exclude from the input or goal layers are to specified together: only components relevant to a given input/goal layer are taken into account during the corresponding filtering stage.

 ## Topological sorting and pipeline execution